 Honors Program Essay Prompt:

 Describe how one or more of your academic, community and/or church experiences demonstrate leadership and service in a diverse world.
-And, explain why you should be one of 20 students selected for the Honors Program and how you will make an impactful contribution.
+Also, explain why you should be one of the students selected for the Honors Program and how you will make an impactful contribution.

 Limit your typed response to 500 words.
 Essay will be evaluated on structure and content and be titled Honors Program Essay.

 - All students selected to participate in the Honors Program will receive an annual $2,000 Honors Program Scholarship added to their financial aid award in addition to their academic scholarship.
-Scholarship is renewable with continued participation in the Honors Program.
+Scholarship is renewable with continued participation in the Honors Program and meeting minimum term and cumulative GPA requirements.
 Honors Program participation is limited to 4 years or 8 semesters.

 Honors program curriculum:

-- Freshman required Cornerstone CORE 100C (1 unit) taught by President Michael Beals with philosophy and ethics emphasis
+- Freshman required Cornerstone CORE 100H (1 unit) with guest lectures on leadership, philosophy, and ethics by President Michael Beals

 - Research project